bransfieldjack/fullstack-frameworks-milestone-project-unicorn-attractor/README.md

 Each ticket displays one of three different status'; assigned, in progress or completed.
 Issues or tickets are logged to two different categories; bugs/defects in the application which will be fixed for free, and feature additions which will only be implemented for a chargeable fee.

-The application facilitates the prioritisation of different tasks for the administrator, by implementing a mechanism for the user to 'up/down-vote' both bug fixes and feature additions.
+The application facilitates the prioritisation of different tasks for the administrator, by implementing a mechanism for the user to 'up-vote' both bug fixes and feature additions.
 Upvoting bug fixes does not cost any money, but the addition of a new feature to the site, which requires a certain number of upvotes to be implemented, requires a small fee to cover labour costs.
 In return, the site administrator will pledge to spend a minimum amount of time working on the most popular voted highest-paid feature addition request.